The philodendron mamei is an impressive philodendron that is easy to care for, read on for all you need to know about care and propagation.

 |Common issues:||Leaf drop, yellowing or drooping due to overwatering.|

-The philodendron mamei is rare philodendron similar to a sodiroi with big ribbed heart shaped leaves.
-Here’s a simple but thorough guide to this stunner…
+The philodendron mamei is a philodendron similar to a sodiroi with big ribbed heart shaped leaves, they grow wild in Ecuador and are a much loved houseplant the world over.
+I’m a big fan of this plant, here’s a simple but thorough guide to this stunner…

 Philodendron Mamei Light Needs